pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

     2:  Email input field

         form validation:
-              on submit, email format is verified to contain all three sections alias@somedomain.com/org/edu/etc.. a red text error message appears if email input is blank or is not properly formatted
+              on submit, email format is verified to contain all three sections alias@somedomain.com, org, edu, etc.. a red text error message appears if email input is blank or is not properly formatted

         exceeds: